jaelyontway/ME396P-quant-bot/README.md

    cd simulation
    python simulation_program.py
    ```

-   The script visualizes the upper/lower margins, labels the first exit signal, and prints realized vs. hold returns.
+##The script visualizes the upper/lower margins, labels the first exit signal, and prints realized vs. hold returns.
+Nice little visual
+##these programs are little support guys that basically get your files ready to go before the simulation program runs

-`preSimulationController.py` and `simPriceHelper.py` can automate CSV prep if you want a lighter-weight alternative to the main controller.
+`preSimulationController.py` and `simPriceHelper.py`

 ---